 In most other sports we have our coach there to oversee all of our practice.
 However, in golf you see a coach once a month, get some advice, then head off to practice in solitude.
 This can make practicing well, and improving tough.

-For that reason you need to become your own golf coach.
+For that reason, you need to become your own golf coach.
 It doesn’t mean you have to stop having golf lessons.
-I would advise you find a great coach and stick with them, build a plan.
+I would advise you to find a great coach and stick with them, build a plan.
 But you must also be able to manage your own development and become the master of your own golf swing.

 The secrets of golf coaching

 The best way for you to become your own golf coach is to master the basics that every PGA pro is taught worldwide.
 That is PGA pros in the US, the UK (where I trained) and the rest of the world.
 We are all taught the same basics to analyse a golf swing and make improvements.

 From that point onwards, we go off on different journeys.
 Develop our preferences for how we want our players to swing the golf club.
 However, we all start with what I outline below.
 It stems from two-world renowned coaches who have had an incredible impact on the game – John Jacobs and Gary Wiren.